zak0/AppTycoon/doc/game_design.md

 Each product project results in a __release__ of a newly released product or an update to an already released product.
 After a release, sales of the product in question gets a boost.
 Only the latest release is available to the customers.

-The sales quantity and the sales price depends on the product complexity.
+The sales quantity and the sales price depend on the product complexity.
 More complex products sell fewer numbers but cost more than less complex ones.
 Some products can be released as freemium, meaning that the income comes from ads and in-app-purchases.
-Some can be released as a service, so that customers pay a continuous subscription fee for a license to use the product
+Some can be released as a service, so that customers pay a continuous subscription fee for a license to use the product.

 Products can also be released for free or the they can be made open source.
 This has an effect on company's reputation.